- Biological Inventions

 - Trademark Litigation

-- Mr. Ramesh Nana Mhatre, who is the inventor and Applicant of the granted patent application being discussed, and
+- Mr Ramesh Nana Mhatre, who is the inventor and Applicant of the granted patent application being discussed, and

 - Controller of Patents who granted the patent post examination and prosecution.
 Title of the application is ‘An improved Centre Core, Intermediate Core and an outer frame for a diffuser for use in central air conditioning system and an improved diffuser incorporating them and the method of manufacturing the same’ and case number is TRA/1/2008/PT/CH.
-The order number of case being discussed is NO 75/2011
+The order number of the case being discussed is NO 75/2011

-To brief a bit on the understanding the subject matter, in a central air conditioning system, air that is conditioned to a desired temperature at one source is distributed to various places through a network of ducts, and a diffuser is required at every outlet of the duct.
-Generally, these ducts are of square or rectangular cross section, most probably due to their easy self-resting and properly adjusting nature in corners of the ceiling in the buildings and vehicles, and therefore the diffuser used at the outlet of an air distribution duct is also of square or rectangular shape.
-The diffuser fitted at the end of the air distribution duct projects/exposes out from the ceiling of a room or any other space required to be air conditioned, and therefore plays a part in interior decoration or overall look of the room/space.
+To brief a bit on the understanding the subject matter, in a central air conditioning system, the air that is conditioned to the desired temperature at one source is distributed to various places through a network of ducts, and a diffuser is required at every outlet of the duct.
+Generally, these ducts are of square or rectangular cross-section, most probably due to their easy self-resting and properly adjusting nature in corners of the ceiling in the buildings and vehicles, and therefore the diffuser used at the outlet of an air distribution duct is also of square or rectangular shape.
+The diffuser fitted at the end of the air distribution duct projects/exposes out from the ceiling of a room or any other space required to be air-conditioned and therefore plays a part in interior decoration or overall look of the room/space.
 Respondent, through his invention, therefore wishes to solve following drawbacks in existing diffusers:

 - Sometimes, the side sections of each core and outer frame are welded together at corners to avoid gaps, or corner sections, after fixing into the grooved channel sections on the back of two adjacent side sections, are crimped for assembly.
 The cores are inter-connected through connecting strips that are welded to the collars of each core.
 The welding and crimping operations require extra equipment as well as these operations are very time consuming thereby increasing the cost of production.

-- Due to the grooved channel sections at the back side of each side section and corner sections used for the assembly or cores, the weight of the diffuser is increased which also increases the cost of production.
+- Due to the grooved channel sections at the backside of each side section and corner sections used for the assembly or cores, the weight of the diffuser is increased which also increases the cost of production.

 - To avoid gaps at the corners of the core(s), the side sections of the cores are produced with high precision, which increases the cost.